ZekunYin/RabbitMash/README.md

 ## Limitations

-- OSX version is not tested.
+- OSX version has not been tested.
-- x86 version is not tested.
+- x86 version has not been tested.